Can a Bank Demand Loan Repayment from a Deceased Employee's Family Using PF and Gratuity?

 Prashant B Ingawale

-The employer has given undertaking but the amount of Full & Final settlement is lesser than the outstanding loan amount.
+The employer has given an undertaking, but the amount of the Full & Final settlement is less than the outstanding loan amount.

 saswatabanerjee

-Pf is sacrocant and can not used in settling any debt of the employee whether alive or dead.
+PF is sacrosanct and cannot be used in settling any debt of the employee, whether alive or deceased.

 pnpathak999@gmail.com

-Similar is the case of GRATUITY,as long as it is held by employer it could not be attached however once it is credited to employees account it could be attached as ordinary deposit.
+Similar is the case of GRATUITY.
+As long as it is held by the employer, it could not be attached.
+However, once it is credited to the employee's account, it could be attached as an ordinary deposit.

 psdhingra

-With reference to your answer about gratuity being attachable, please recheck provision of Sec.60(g) and confirm if you still hold your view that gratuity can be attached under sec.60 (or not).
+Dear Sri_Legal, With reference to your answer about gratuity being attachable, please recheck the provision of Sec.
+60(g) and confirm if you still hold your view that gratuity can be attached under Sec.
+60 (or not).

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute